dpa99c/cordova-custom-config/README.md

 # Installation

-As of `cordova-custom-config@3`, the [`cordova-fetch` feature](https://cordova.apache.org/news/2016/05/24/tools-release.html) is used to resolve the dependencies for this plugin.
-This means you must be using at least `cordova@6.2.0` or `phonegap@6.2.0`.

-To install the plugin with its dependencies, use the `--fetch` argument:
+To install the plugin with its dependencies, use the CLI:

-    $ cordova plugin add cordova-custom-config --fetch
+    $ cordova plugin add cordova-custom-config --save
-    $ phonegap plugin add cordova-custom-config --fetch
+    $ phonegap plugin add cordova-custom-config --save

-Any modules that need to be installed will be placed in a `node_modules` folder inside the project folder.
+Any npm module dependencies that need to be installed will be placed in a `node_modules` folder inside the project folder.

 # Usage